Parth232004/OrchestrationCore-v3/docs/orchestrator_v3.md

 ## Integration with ContextFlow
 The orchestrator calls Sankalp's ContextFlow API at `/api/contextflow_task` for task creation.
 The `/orchestrate` endpoint takes a `task_id`, fetches the full task from ContextFlow, enriches it, routes it, and executes the pipeline, returning results for evaluation.

+## Integration with Nilesh's Decision Hub
+The router integrates with Nilesh's Decision Hub API at `/decision_hub` (expected on localhost:8000).
+It sends task data with input_text, platform, device_context for platform-aware decision making.
+Receives decision outcomes to enable intelligent routing.
+Compatible logs are written to the shared `assistant_core.db` for unified tracing.

 ## Integration with Seeya's SummaryFlow
 The orchestrator enriches incoming tasks with structured summaries using Seeya's SummaryFlow v3 API.
 Before routing, tasks are processed to extract `summary`, `type`, `intent`, `urgency`, and `entities` (persons, datetime).
 This provides cleaner, structured context for routing and execution.
 Summaries are persisted to the shared `assistant_core.db` summaries table.

 ## Database Schema
 - **routing_logs**: task_id, routed_to, status, trace_id, timestamp
+- **decisions**: task_id, score, top_agent, decision, timestamp
 - **tasks**: task_id, routed_to, retries, final_status, timestamp, trace_id

 ## Error Handling